simmunity/C-plus-plus-class/docs/Class2.md

 # Snake Game Challenges
 ### Completing challenges is a great way to iterate on the Snake Game and deepen coding experience and debugging skills
 ### SNAKE GAME Challenges:
-- Challenge 1, Change the game so the snake head moves based on a fixed timer
--  Challenge 2, Make the snake head move faster as the game progresses
-- Challenge 3, Provide a game score counter start count down and game
+- Challenge 1, Add Bell sound effect at appropriate times using printf ("\a");
+- Challenge 2, Do not exit the application on GAME OVER, ask user, y/n?
-- Challenge 4, Add 20 segment long tail length limit to snake
+- Challenge 3, Add 20 character long tail length limit to snake
-- Challenge 5, Make snake tail grows longer to a maximum of 200 segments
+- Challenge 4, Make snake tail slowly grow longer to a maximum of 200 segments
+- Challenge 5, Add obstacles at start and then add more as game progresses
-- Challenge 6, Add a randomly located mouse (food) for the snake to eat and when the snake tail grows longer
+- Challenge 6, Change the game so the snake head moves based on a fixed timer
+- Challenge 7, Provide a game start count down and game score counter with high score
+- Challenge 8, Make the snake head move slightly faster as the game progresses
-- Challenge 7, Make the dying snake head explode and body catch fire from head to tip of tail in a two second long animation
+- Challenge 9, Make the dying snake head explode and body whither away in an animation
-- Optional Challenge 8, Add obstacles at start and then add more as game progresses
+- Challenge 10, Add periodically appearing enemy "bugs" that wander and vanish
+- Challenge 11, Add snake food (mice) adn then grow the snakes length
-- Optional Challenge 9, Make a game configuration console to adjust difficulty and game options
+- Challenge 12, Make a game configuration console to adjust difficulty and game options
-- Stretch Challenge, Add an AI opponent snake that starts off facing down and competes to eat snake food and attempts to cause user snake to die
+- Stretch Challenge, Add an AI opponent snake that starts off facing down
+- Extra credit: Break up code into a set of functions
+- Extra credit: Invent new game play dynamics, changing maze obstacles?, smart AI enemies?

 ---